The Difference Between Slander and Defamation

 - Innocent Publication – This defence refers to a situation where a third party was not the author of the statement, editor or publisher of the statement.
 They took reasonable care in relation to its publication.
 This suggests that the person whom the claim is made against did not know or had no reason to believe that what they did would cause, or contribute to, the cause of the claim for defamation.

 The compensation awarded for a defamation claim is difficult to estimate without discussing your case, monies awarded are known as compensation for damages:

 Non-financial damages such as pain and suffering and/or physical and emotional damage as a result of the defamation.

 Out of pocket expenses incurred as a result of defamation include.
 For example, loss of earnings and future earnings (if you were out of work).

 Where the offender had aggravated injury to the defamed person.
 For example, where the defamed person is subject to humiliating or malicious circumstances as a result of the defamation act.

 Compensation awarded in cases where the offender had shown intent to make the defamatory statement public.
 They have done this while knowing that it is a false statement and having done so in a reckless nature.

 Following a claim, it is important to remember that there is a certain time frame in place within which you can make a claim.
 As per the Defamation Act 2009, the timeframe is 1 year following the date of the defamatory act.
 Therefore, the time frame in which you have to make a claim is called the statute of limitations.

-Finally, with 30 years’ experience as specialist defamation solicitors, Tracey Solicitors, ensure not to overwhelm you with legal jargon.
+Finally, with 30 years’ experience as specialist defamation solicitors, Tracey Solicitors LLP, ensure not to overwhelm you with legal jargon.
 We can provide you with legal advice and guidance, in a language that you can understand.
-For a confidential discussion or advice on the legal action for slander please call Sarah Walsh on 00353 (0) 1 649 9900 or email firstname.lastname@example.org and tell her about your case.
+For a confidential discussion or advice on the legal action for slander please call Philip Gleeson on +353 (0) 1 649 9900 or email firstname.lastname@example.org and him about your case.